JuliaSmoothOptimizers/JSOSuite.jl/docs/src/qp.md

 \begin{aligned}
 \min \quad &  x^TQx + c^Tx + c_0  \\
 & c_A \leq Ax \leq l_A, \\
-& \ell \leq x \leq u,
+& \ell \leq x \leq u.
 \end{aligned}
 ```

 This problem is convex whenever the matrix `Q` is positive semi-definite.
 A key aspect here is the modeling of the matrices `Q` and `A`.
 The main data structure available in Julia are: `LinearAlgebra.Matrix`, `SparseArrays.sparse`, `SparseMatricesCOO.sparse`, `LinearOperators.LinearOperator`.

-In JuliaSmoothOptimizers, the package [`QuadraticModels.jl`](https://github.com/JuliaSmoothOptimizers/QuadraticModels.jl) can be used to access the NLPModel API for such instance.
+In JuliaSmoothOptimizers, the package [`QuadraticModels.jl`](https://github.com/JuliaSmoothOptimizers/QuadraticModels.jl) can be used to access the `NLPModel API` for such instance.

 The function `minimize` with the following sets of arguments will automatically build a `QuadraticModel` and choose the adequate solver.